 Perinatal mood and anxiety disorders

 Adjusting to the physical and emotional demands of motherhood is challenging for any woman.
-Some moms find themselves on an emotional journey they never expected.
-They may feel increasingly overwhelmed, exhausted, inadequate, anxious, sad, confused, angry — even terrified.
+Some moms may feel overwhelmed, exhausted, inadequate, anxious, sad, confused, angry — even terrified.
 Many suffer in silence from fear or shame.

 What are perinatal mood and anxiety disorders (PMADs)?

-Some mothers experience perinatal mood and anxiety disorders (PMADs) after the birth of their child.
-It is a complex mixture of physical, emotional and behavioral changes and can be divided into three categories: postpartum blues, perinatal depression, and postpartum psychosis.
+Some mothers experience PMADs after the birth of their child.
+These can be divided into three categories:

 - Postpartum blues (“baby blues”) - Up to 80 percent of all women experience postpartum blues, a very mild form of depression.
 It begins 3-6 days after childbirth and lasts for up to two weeks.
 Experts believe these feelings are caused by hormonal changes, fatigue and interrupted sleep.